-From there, we perform the opposite positions of what they do all day.
+We perform the opposite positions of what they do all day.

-If you notice, I am not one to create exercise programs to people online.
+If you notice, I am not one to create exercise programs for people online.
 I am solicited for programs, but I RARELY give specific advice because I don’t believe in giving people that don’t work with me–personally or exclusively– advice without meeting or assessing.

-God knows…now everyone gives trainers advice, writes books, or proclaims to be a guru.
+God knows now everyone gives trainers advice, writes books, or proclaims to be a guru.

 I like to think that I “really do” and have been since 2005.

+Blogs, to me, are meant to be fun and easy to write.
 My blog posts are simple because I love to write.
 Rarely do I research stuff for a blog post.
-Blogs to me, are meant to be fun and easy to write.

 Rick – You have a warm-up component to your group training.
 What does that look like?

-Warm up for my group training looks something like this:
+Warm-up for my group training looks something like this:

 - Arm circles 20x per direction Toy Soldiers (in place) 20 per side